ampledata/splunkstorm-webhook/README.md

 =====
 This repository contains a small [Flask](http://flask.pocoo.org/) app that acts as a [Webhook](http://www.webhooks.org/).
-When this app receives a HTTP POST it will deserialize the contents and convert the into a Splunk Storm log event.
+When this app receives a HTTP POST it will deserialize the form data and convert it into a Splunk Storm log event.

 Requirements